patelkushal112/CMPUT191-GasolineIndex/README.md

 After looking at the Positive Price Differences bar chart, I notice that quite a few of the countries were European.
 Therefore, to investigate this further, I decided to plot the data on a map.
 In order to do this, I received the Latitudes and Longitudes of each country using a table that was already provided earlier during the mapping lecture and added them to the table.
 The table was then cleaned by dropping the unnecessary columns.
 I also added another column that assigned a color value depending on where the price difference was positive or negative (positive = red, negative = green).
 The data was the plotted on a map and the results were interesting.

 ![Map](map.png "Map of Gas Prices Relative to Canada")

+The majority of the red pins were found in Europe, while the green pins were all outside of Europe.
+I wonder why that is.